Civil Service Periodical Network Selected Model Essays Nursing case discussion model

 Part 1: Nursing Case Discussion Model

-key word nursing case discuss experience
+key word nursing case discuss ; Experience

 With the improvement of people's living standards, health problems are also getting more and more attention.
 Therefore, only by constantly updating their knowledge and skills, can nursing staff meet the growing needs of society for nursing.
 Our hospital is a "Grade II Grade B" county-level comprehensive hospital.
 Since the hospital management year activity was launched in 2005, our nursing department has taken the implementation of the nursing case discussion system as one of the measures to improve the professional level of nursing staff.
-Through nursing case discussion, collaboration, exchange and communication between doctors and nurses and between departments were strengthened, and the purpose of knowledge interaction and resource sharing was achieved.
+Through nursing case discussion, the collaboration, exchange and communication between doctors and nurses and between departments were strengthened, and the purpose of knowledge interaction and resource sharing was achieved.
 At the same time, the nursing staff were urged to keep learning and learn valuable experience and lessons, so that nursing professional knowledge and technical level were effectively improved.

 1 Object and method